 - Only 2% of high school relationships survive the long-distance phase.

 - On average, long-distance couples have 30-minute-long phone calls.

-1. Currently, there are 14 million people in the US in a long-distance relationship.
+1. 14 million people in the US in a long-distance relationship.

 2. There are two main types of long distance relationships: couples who met online and couples who were separated by circumstances.

 The first type of long-distance relationship is actually any relationship that starts when people don’t live near each other.
 They may meet online, through friends, or at some place away from their homes.
 The second type involves lovers who met traditionally but had to separate due to certain circumstances.

 3. When it comes to long distance, statistics show couples live an average of 125 miles apart.

 “Absence makes the heart grow fonder.”
 Some couples are separated by thousands of miles, some are separated by just a hundred, but the pain of being away from your loved one is always the same.

 4. Around 75% of US college students have been in a long-distance relationship, according to the statistics on long distance relationship.